MihaiTheCoder/BehavioralPatterns/README.md

  if (director can approve it) director will process the request if (vice president can approve it) vice president will process the request if (president can approve it) president will process the request
+* Transfer File example
+Starting class: TransferFileExample.TransferFilesManager
+TransferFilesManager will try to transfer the file to the destination by trying FTP, SFTP, Http, and simple file copy and it will decide which to use depending on the prefix of the path

+* Poker example:
+Starting class: PokerGame
+Having 5 poker cards, decide what is the highest hand that you have

+*Business logic validators
+Starting class: Validators.UserEntities.UserProcessor
+Allow the client through a console menu to introduce what operation wants to execute: Authenticate/CreateUser and foreach option have some validations.
+For Create user: verify if the authenticated user is authorised to create a new user, and that the email is not already in the database
+For authentication: we validate that the user exists in the database Both the menu options and the validations for the operations are done using chain of responssibility

 2. Command pattern
 ------------------